liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/1-Licence-application-process.md

 <br><br>
 A renewal application can only be submitted via GoBusiness licensing portal from **1 March to 30 April** of the licence’s expiry year.
 To avoid unnecessary disruption in acting as an insolvency practitioner, you are advised to submit your renewal application early.
 <br><br>
-If you fail to submit your renewal within the stipulated period, you will be required to submit your application as a **new** applicant and be subject to the corresponding application fee that applies to it instead.
+If you fail to submit your renewal within the stipulated period, you are required to submit your application as a **new** applicant and be subject to the corresponding application fee that applies to it instead.
 <br><br>
 **Application Fees**
 <br><br>